-Bautista said the results would eventually be shared with the public.
+They plan to find an answer and get concrete data to eventually share with the public.
 Not without the help and trust of the entire community.
-Bautista explained what the medical student will study:

 "She's definitely starting to pull together some of the questions we need to ask, so we can get some of those answers," explained Ian Bautista, with Clarke Square Neighborhood Initiative, "Look at possible solutions and connection to those resources."

-We hope to follow up and learn what they discover in this community.
+We hope to follow up and learn what they find in this community.